jgaryi/E115_BirdWatchingApp/README.md

 <br><br>
 ## Data Versioning Strategy

-An initial baseline of both the acoustic data and the LLM-RAG data was collected on [XXX].
-The data was scraped from the sources mentioned above using custom scripts, with some websites requiring logins for access.
+An initial baseline of both the acoustic data and the LLM-RAG data was collected in March 2025.
+The data was scraped from the sources mentioned above using custom scripts.

 Over the course of several months, additional data may be incorporated into both the acoustic and LLM-RAG datasets.
 However, for the remote sensing model, relevant information such as deforestation changes is typically updated once per year.